Central Communications Center

 Make a difference in the lives of at-risk kids.
 Become a DJJ volunteer!

 Become a partner and inspire!
-Learn how your faith organization can work with DJJ to help youth in your community.
+Learn how your organization can work with DJJ to help youth in your community.

 Services

-Myra Burks Manager, Background Screening Unit
+Myra Burks Director, Background Screening Unit

-The Background Screening Unit (BSU) assists the Department in meeting its goal of hiring applicants who meet statutory and agency standards by conducting Level II pre-employment screening and 5-year re-screening pursuant to Chapters 435, 984, and 985, Florida Statutes, and the Department's background screening policy and procedure.
+The Background Screening Unit (BSU) assists the Department in meeting its goal of hiring applicants who meet statutory and agency standards by conducting Level II pre-employment screening and 5-year re-screening pursuant to Chapters 435, 984, 985 and 943, Florida Statutes, and the Department's background screening policy and procedure.
 Background screening is conducted on state and contract provider directors, owners, applicants, employees, volunteers, mentors, and interns.
 The term contract provider includes grant recipient employees, volunteers, mentors, and interns.

-The Department requires two background screenings.
-The Livescan screening which is required prior to being employed or becoming a volunteer and the 5-Year Rescreen, which is required to ensure that employees and volunteers maintain Level II standards.
-Background screenings consist of a state and national fingerprint check through the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigations (FBI) as well as a demographic search of the Florida Clerk of the Courts through the State’s Judicial Inquiry System (JIS).
+Background screening consists of a state and national fingerprint check through the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigations (FBI) as well as a demographic search of the Florida Clerk of the Courts through the State’s Judicial Inquiry System (JIS).
 As a criminal justice agency, the Department has access to juvenile, sealed, and expunged criminal history information.

 Questions relating to background screening should be directed to the BSU at generalbsu@djj.state.fl.us or (850) 921-6345.
 The background screening policy and procedure should also be referred to for detailed instructions on how to initiate the screening process.